STV Architect Elected to AIA College of Fellows

 Over the span of his more than 40-year career, Garz has played a key role in the design of a number of large-scale, community-centric infrastructure initiatives, such as the Atlantic City Convention and Rail Terminal in Atlantic City, NJ, and the 6th Street Marketplace in Richmond, VA.

 In 2004, Garz began a career-defining assignment at one of the most high-profile construction sites in the world: the World Trade Center (WTC) site in Lower Manhattan.
-STV, as part of the Downtown Design Partnership, a joint venture with AECOM in association with architect Santiago Calatrava and Parsons Transportation Group, was contracted by the Port Authority of New York & New Jersey as the architect- and engineer-of-record for the WTC Transportation Hub.
+The Port Authority of New York & New Jersey contracted with the STV/AECOM joint venture, known as the Downtown Design Partnership, to serve as managing architect/engineer and architect/engineer-of-record, in association with Parsons Transportation Group.
+Santiago Calatrava served as design architect and structural engineer.
 The Hub, which opened in March 2016, provides seamless connectivity to the Port Authority Trans-Hudson rail service, as well as 12 New York City Transit subway lines, while also serving as a portal to the entire WTC site.

 Like many Americans after September 11, Garz’s connection to the WTC site and its redevelopment was a personal one.
 A native New Yorker, Garz saw it as a moral obligation and his duty as an architect to contribute to the rebirth of Lower Manhattan and the healing of the global community any way he could.

 “When I was asked to come to New York from Philadelphia and join the Hub’s project team, I didn’t even hesitate,” Garz said.
 “It has meant a great deal to me that I’ve been able to have a professional impact on the nation’s response to the September 11 attacks.
 I will forever view this experience as the highlight of my career.”